tim3fli3s/THM_cy/fowsniff-CTF/README.md

    ```bash
    sed -n 's/.*://p' fowsniff_leaked.txt > hashes.txt
    ```
+The leaked file has username:hash pairs.
+This sed command strips everything before the : and keeps only the hash, since the cracking tool only needs the hashes.

 <img src="images/04-Hashes.png" alt="Extracting password hashes" width="650">

 The passwords are MD5 hashes.
 Using (https://hashes.com/en/decrypt/hash), we decoded/cracked 8 out of 9 hashed passwords: